 Throughout the early 1990’s Scrabster Harbour enjoyed significant expansion, building a modern fish dock, fish market, landing facilities and a large business park to cater for growing demand.
 The expansion was echoed in 2003 which saw the construction of the Queen Elizabeth Quay which allowed Scrabster Harbour to provide suitable facilities for larger ferry vessels.

-In 2013 Scrabster Harbour Trust reinvested £17.6 million into the renovation of the existing Old Fish Market pier to transform it into the new Jubilee Quay to position the port as attractive to the oil and gas, marine and renewables sectors.
+In 2013 Scrabster Harbour Trust invested £17.6 million into the renovation of the existing Old Fish Market pier to transform it into the new Jubilee Quay and position the port as attractive to the oil and gas, marine and renewables sectors.

 A new plate ice plant, costing £1.05 million, was installed in 2017 to ensure Scrabster continues offers the services expected at an important fisheries centre.